mcdexio/documents/en/perpetual-onchain-and-offchain-architecture.md

 ## Broker

-Broker is a actor who helps trader to accomplish trading.
-Each Trader can set his/her Broker.
-The broker can either be:
-* AMM
-* An order book relayer.
-The relayer is a ordinary ETH account who matches the orders in the order book, and sends transactions into the chain.

-For security reasons, MCDEX only allows traders to trade through one broker at the same time.
-Traders have to call "change broker" command to switch the broker.
+A Broker is an actor who helps trader to accomplish trading.
+It is a normal ETH address of the order book.
+The broker is set in the signature of every orders.
+To receive trading fee, a broker must assign positive maker/taker fee rate in order data structure.
+And if given a negative trading fee, the broker will pay trader for making / taking order.

 ## Liquidity Provider